 This really is a precious yarn, don’t you think?
 The first time I got my hands on a skein I was so impressed by the beauty of the yarn and fibres.
 So gorgeous and incredibly soft too!
 To tell you the truth, I’ve never been a huge fan of silk yarns; I had this idea that the result would be quite slack, without a great stitch definition.
 But Siide-Fideel proved me wrong!
 It was so great to work with this yarn for Under the Same Sky, plus the colour palette is absolutely stunning!

 Under the Same Sky is the Swiss Wulle Festival's official shawl pattern for 2015

 Instead of a favourite technique, I would say that I always try to keep things simple.
 That's a sort of personal mantra.
 When I design a garment or a shawl, it's the thing that I try to always have in my mind "keep it simple", although sometimes it's not that easy.

 What is coming up for you in 2016?

 So far, 2016 has been an exciting year for me.
 I had a design published in Amirisu, and - even more exciting - another design published in BT Wool People.
-I'm feeling so deeply proud and honored to have my work featured in those two excellent publications.
-It's immensely rewarding, and encouraging for the future.
+I'm feeling so deeply proud and honoured to have my work featured in those two excellent publications.
+It's immensely rewarding and encouraging for the future.

 This year, I'll also take part to the second Swiss Wulle Festival.
 It will take place in Zug in October and it's possible that I'll take another step by teaching my first classes.
 I'm still not completely decided, but there's a good chance that I throw myself in at the deep end!

-Fides from Siidegarte asked me to design the official shawl of the this years festival.
+Fides from Siidegarte asked me to design the official shawl of this year's festival.
 It will soon be revealed, and I really like this one.
 Once again, it was a pleasure to collaborate with Siidegarte.